What are your thoughts on leather? Can leather be eco-friendly? And how eco-friendly are alternatives to leather? Let’s take a deeper look.

 Is PU A Better Choice Than Leather?

 Asking if PU is a better choice than leather opens up another eco-friendly dilemma.
-I have two vintage (+30-year-old) leather bags.
-I have used these on steady rotation for the past seven years.
+I have two vintage (+40-year-old) leather bags.
+I have used these on steady rotation for the past fifteen years.
 Both are still going strong.
 A little scuffed perhaps but it all adds to the character.

 Comparing them to the cheap PU bag I owned before switching to those leather bags is night and day.
 I bought my PU bag new, and it barely lasted 6 months of near-daily use.
 The strap then stretched beyond repair and a hole developed in the bag itself.
 It ended up in the bin (to landfill, as it’s non-recyclable) less than a year after purchase.
 This leather alternative was not as eco-friendly as I had hoped it would be.